CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 anything here that you don't want to share with the world.)

+The machines in Moore 100C seemed to lack a method of video screen capture.
+Below are screenshots of a simulation of about 7500 boids progressing.

+Boid Count: 7500
+Implementation: Uniform Grid

 ![Boids begin movement in small flocks](images/scattered1.PNG)
 ![Flocks coalesce into larger groups](images/scattered4.PNG)
 ![Major flock group begins to dominate simulation](images/scattered5.PNG)